Prunoideae/MitoFlex/README.md

     print(args.switch)

     # For further consideration, attributes are modifiable in the object, and
-    # this will not change outside the scope because it's actually accessing
+    # this will not be dropped outside the scope because it's actually accessing
     # the class data.
 This could be powerful, but it needs you to take it
     # carefully.
     def bar(args):